RKrokson/azure-general/arc-sql-esu/README.md

 You can now purchase SQL Server Extended Security Updates (ESU) through your Azure subscription with the Azure Arc hybrid agent.
 The pricing is monthly instead of the previous yearly purchase through Volume Licensing (VL).
 This can lead to substantial cost savings over the traditional VL purchase.

 You aren't migrating to Azure.
 You install the Azure Connected Machine agent on each server.
 This agent connects your server to the Azure control plane.
 The agent detects SQL and installs the SQL extension.
 This allows you to license ESU for the server.
 Azure Arc is free (unless you enable additional features) but you will pay for ESU licenses.
 Azure Arc ESU is enabling ESU but doesn't auto apply the updates.
+Your current update process/tooling does not change.

 This is my summary of the conversation after having this same conversation with many customers.
 I'll share the relevant Azure Docs along the way.